DeveloperC286/is_affected/README.md

 ## Usage
 Is Effected operates upon a range of Git commits in the repositories' history.
-To specify the range of commits you can use the `--from-commit-hash <commit-hash>` argument.
+To specify the range of commits you can use either the `--from-commit-hash <commit-hash>` or `--from-reference <reference>` arguments.
 The range of commits starts exclusively from the commit specified till inclusively of `HEAD`.

 Over the range of commits it's affected resources are checked if they match any of the regexes provided via the `--effects <resource>` argument.